cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-01-06-deploying-to-maven-central.md

 </build>
 {% endhighlight %}

 9. Follow [this instructions](https://central.sonatype.org/pages/working-with-pgp-signatures.html) to encrypt your artifact with [gpg2](https://linux.die.net/man/1/gpg2) and distribute your public key to a key server (e.g., [http://keys.gnupg.net](http://keys.gnupg.net)).
 Do not forget to choose a passphrase to protect your secret key.
-Then add your gpg credentials with your passphrase to your Maven`settings.xml` file locally:
+Then add your gpg credentials with your passphrase to your Maven`settings.xml` file locally and use the [Sonatype Nexus repository manager](https://oss.sonatype.org/) as the server :

 {% highlight xml linenos %}
 <settings>